-We have examined the summary of contributions payable to the Cambridge University Press Senior Staff Pension Scheme ("the Scheme"), for the Scheme year ended 31 December 2023 which is set out on page 28.
+We have examined the summary of contributions payable to the Cambridge University Press Senior Staff Pension Scheme ("the Scheme"), for the period 1 January 2024 to 31 July 2024 which is set out on page 22.

-In our opinion contributions for the Scheme year ended 31 December 2023 as reported in the summary of contributions and payable under the schedule of contributions have in all material respects been paid at least in accordance with the schedule of contributions certified by the Scheme actuary on 11 December 2019 and 8 March 2023.
+In our opinion contributions for the Scheme period 1 January 2024 to 31 July 2024 as reported in the summary of contributions and payable under the schedule of contributions have in all material respects been paid at least in accordance with the schedule of contributions certified by the Scheme actuary on 8 March 2023.